paul-hammant/RexxJS/LLM.md

 - Complete REXX language implementation with modern extensions
 - Supports classic REXX syntax: `SAY`, `LET`, `DO...END`, `IF...THEN...ELSE`, `SELECT...WHEN`
 - Advanced control structures: `DO OVER` for iteration, `INTERPRET` for dynamic code execution
-- There is `INTERPRET_JS` too dynamic JavaScript code execution - but that's really only for debugging
+- There is `INTERPRET_JS` too dynamic JavaScript code execution - but that's really only for debugging.
+See core/tests/interpret-js-functions.spec.js for how that works
 - Function library system with 200+ built-in functions across multiple domains
 - **Variable Resolver (var_missing) Callback**: Lazy variable resolution system that allows external environments (like spreadsheets) to provide variable values on-demand without pre-injection
   - Variables resolved via `variableResolver` callback when not found in interpreter's variable map